OSGeo/grass-website/content/news/2023_12_19_annual_report.md

 </a>

 2023 has been an amazing year in the advancement of the GRASS GIS project, which celebrated its 40th birthday!
-To close out the year, let’s review some of the accomplishments of the GRASS community.
+As the year draws to a close, let's look back at some of the achievements of the GRASS community.

 ### Community Meeting

-The [GRASS GIS Community Meeting](/news/2023_08_13_grass_community_meeting_prague_june_2023_report) held at the Faculty of Civil Engineering of the Czech Technical University in Prague in June brought together users, supporters, contributors, power users and developers to celebrate, collaborate and chart the future of GRASS GIS.
+The [GRASS GIS Community Meeting](/news/2023_08_13_grass_community_meeting_prague_june_2023_report) held at the Faculty of Civil Engineering of the Czech Technical University in Prague during the first days of June brought together users, supporters, contributors, power users and developers to celebrate, collaborate and chart the future of GRASS GIS.
 Thanks to the generous funding from OSGeo, FOSSGIS e.V., OSGeo.JP, and others, we were able to welcome 17 in-person participants from 9 countries on 3 continents and 4 remote participants!